pelicanbaytennisgroups/content/page/groupsummaries.md

 * Sub in first month to verify skill level or recommendation of 2 members
 * Plays **Year-Round**
-* Monday, Tuesday, Wednesday, Thursday, Friday, Saturday
+* Schedules matches Monday through Saturday
 * Players of similar skill level are paired together for matches.
 The large roster provides fun and competitive play at all skill levels
-* Sub in first month to verify skill level
-* Request courts for NORTH at 8:00 am
+* Request courts for NORTH/SOUTH/ANY at 8:00 am
 * Approximately  50 to 60 active players during season, 20 to 25 during the summer months
 * Due to team size it is easy to get subs when needed
 * Group Objective: **Competitive, Social*